coderboy-connect/DEPLOY-DJANGO-PROJECT-IN-AWS/README.md

 This will create a directory called myprojectenv within your myproject directory.
 Inside, it will install a local version of Python and a local version of pip.
 We can use this to install and configure an isolated Python environment for our project.

 Before we install our project’s Python requirements, we need to activate the virtual environment.
-You can do that by typing:
+You can do that by typing: dont forget to use your environment name in the place of myprojectenv.
 `````
 source myprojectenv/bin/activate
 `````